 Establishing a robust professional network can be a critical step toward getting your foot in the door at a company you want to work for.
-Many jobs aren’t ever listed or advertised - finding those means you have to have a network you can tap.
+Many jobs aren’t ever listed or advertised, according to CareerOneStop, so finding those means you have to have a network you can tap.

 “Students are getting really good exposure to employers in the field,” Heald said.
 “When done correctly, you really have an opportunity to showcase your skill, your educational knowledge and really start to build a brand for yourself as a student to these employers.”

 Employers across nearly every industry are looking for employees who have not only technical and subject-specific knowledge but soft skills as well.
 Those are skills, also known as transferable skills, such as critical thinking, teamwork and written and oral communication, that can be used across many disciplines.